opencog/learn/run-config/README.md

 Notes
 -----
 What is the best way to automate complex data processing pipelines?
+I don't know.
+For now, an ad hoc collection of shell scripts is used.
+Perhaps one of the following systems would be better?

 * [Common Workflow Language](https://www.commonwl.org/user_guide/index.html)
   `apt install cwltool` -- the documentation reveals that it is very